orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Adding data

-Now that you have a database set up, adding content to it is fairly easy.
-Run the following code to add some sheet music to the repository.

-We have uploaded and pinned a few piano scores to IPFS, and will provide the hashes.
-You can add these hashes to your database by fleshing out and using the `addNewPiece` function.

-> **Note:** We hope you like the original Metroid NES game, or at least the music from it!
+Next, your users will want to be able to add sheet music to their catalog.
+You'll use functions exposed from OrbitDB's `keyvalue` store now.

-Fill in your `addNewPiece` function now:
+Add a function called `addNewPiece` function now:

 ```diff
 + async addNewPiece(hash, instrument = "Piano") {